GTI Short-term Scholarships

 5. Does your research contribute to improving livelihoods of local communities in your country or region (in the medium or long term, directly or indirectly)?

-6. Does your work support the achievement of the UN Sustainable Development Goals and the targets of the post-2020 Global Biodiversity Framework established in the context of the Convention on Biological Diversity?
+6. Does your work support the achievement of the UN Sustainable Development Goals (SGDs) and the targets of the post-2020 Global Biodiversity Framework established in the context of the Convention on Biological Diversity?

 7. Is there an expert working on your taxa at a Belgian scientific institute (Royal Belgian Institute of Natural Sciences, Meise Botanic Garden, AfricaMuseum, a specific university research group or another taxonomic facility)?